8 steps to write an effective project status report

 Are there any additional things your team needs to know?
 What are the main next steps?

 While a how-to guide on writing project status reports is helpful, sometimes seeing a real-life example allows you to really see what your own update could look like, right?
-We thought you might agree, so here’s an example you may find useful:
+We thought you might agree, so here’s a status report example you may find useful:

 Report name: Ebook launch